Whimsy Stick

 Lifting the lure into the air

-This is the most common one.
-The lure goes overhead, the dog starts jumping vertically, and the owner thinks they’re playing.
-They’re not — they’ve shifted from a predatory chase into a jumping game, which is a completely different motor pattern.
+The lure goes overhead, the dog starts jumping vertically.
+This shifts from a predatory chase into a jumping game, which is a completely different motor pattern.
 Vertical jumping doesn’t produce the neurological fatigue that a full ground-level sprint does, and it’s significantly harder on joints.
+The ASPCA recommends low-impact horizontal play for most breeds.

 Fix →